 I love collaborating and working with other artists, of any discipline!
 Get in touch if you need an open-minded flutist for your next project.

 Current projects - A Sunburnt country project

 A Sunburnt Country is an arts project which engages young Australian artists in the creation of new work, exploring themes that shape the nation's identity, its cultural story and our own story.
 The concept of the project is to discover how an artist's cultural background can influence their artistic output, and to promote Australian art on an international platform.
 This fusion of artistic disciplines not only encourages new work, but showcases existing outstanding musical works and historic literature.

 The concept is an on-going concert series and recording project, engaging different young artists for each instalment.
-The flute is at the centre of the premiere concert; in May 2017, Maddilyn commissioned and performed world premieres of three new works for the instrument.
+The flute is at the centre of the premiere concert; In 2016 Maddilyn commissioned three Australian composers to write new works for flute for the series premiere - two chamber works (William Barton and Samantha Wolf) and a flute concerto (Michael Bakrnchev).
+In May 2017, Maddilyn commissioned and performed world premieres of three new works for the instrument.
 Future concerts will celebrate a diverse range of instruments, artists, and inspiration.